Torpor: Evolution

 The evolution of torpor likely accompanied the development of homeothermy.
-Animals capable of maintaining a body temperature above ambient temperature when other members of its species could not would have a fitness advantage.
+Animals capable of maintaining a body temperature above ambient temperature when other members of its species do not would have a fitness advantage.
 Benefits of maintaining internal temperatures include increased foraging time and less susceptibility to extreme drops in temperature.
 This adaptation of increasing body temperature to forage has been observed in small nocturnal mammals when they first wake up in the evening.

 Although homeothermy lends advantages such as increased activity levels, small mammals and birds maintaining an internal body temperature spend up to 100 times more energy in low ambient temperatures compared to ectotherms.
 To cope with this challenge, these animals maintain a much lower body temperature, staying just over ambient temperature rather than at normal operating temperature.
 This reduction in body temperature and metabolic rate allows the prolonged survival of animals capable of entering torpid states.

-In 2020 scientists reported evidence of the torpor in Lystrosaurus living ~250 Mya in Antarctica – the oldest evidence of a hibernation-like state in a vertebrate animal.
+In 2020, scientists reported evidence of the torpor in Lystrosaurus living ~250 Mya in Antarctica – the oldest evidence of a hibernation-like state in a vertebrate animal.